Could Greenland, with its old reliance on whale and seal, become a gourmet destination? Its inventive new chefs think so, but will TIM MOORE agree?

 I didn’t know what to say, or what to think.
 This big fridge full of plastic bags was the final resting place of a mighty, majestic creature, the end of a life that might, just, have begun before Queen Victoria’s.
 The people who lived here had, in the final analysis, slaughtered it for no reason, but I still felt for them.
 And with their nation’s independence in some curious way beholden to ethically minded, foodie-centric extreme tourism, you have to believe that Oqaatsut’s short-term loss is this truly astonishing country’s long-term gain.

-Tim Moore is a travel writer and author of Nul Points, a history of the Eurovision Song Contest.
-He writes for The Guardian.
+TIM MOORE is a travel writer and the author of Nul Points, a history of the Eurovision Song Contest.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.